 Differentiation of an enchondroma from a low-grade chondrosarcoma is problematic, as they can have very similar appearances.
 See enchondroma vs. low-grade chondrosarcoma.

 Increased uptake on bone scan can be seen with enchondromas.
-Intense uptake with underlying pathological fracture or cortical expansion in small bones 5.
+Intense uptake occurs with underlying pathological fracture or cortical expansion in small bones 5.